 Transfer to a lidded container and store in the freezer until ready to serve.

-If you’re after buying an ice-cream machine, I can recommend the Magimix Gelato Chef which is the one I have.
-It has a built-in freezer unit, so you don’t have to remember to freeze the bowl overnight when you want to use it, and you can do batch after batch with no problem.
+If you’re thinking of buying an ice-cream machine, I can definitely recommend the Magimix Gelato Chef which is the one I have.
+It has a built-in freezer unit, which means that you don’t have to remember to freeze the bowl overnight when you want to use it, and you can do batch after batch with no problem.
 The downside though, is that it’s quite a bit more expensive than the ‘freeze the bowl overnight’ style machines, which are significantly more affordable.
 Whichever one you go for, I hope you enjoy this delicious, creamy, vegan ice-cream recipe!

 And if you’re looking for more ice-cream recipes to put your new machine through its paces, how about: